TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 // adds class "new" to your new div

 div.classList.remove('new');
-// remove "new" class from div
+// removes "new" class from div

 div.classList.toggle('active');
-// if div doesn't have class "active" then add it, or if
+// if div doesn't have class "active" then adds it, or if
-// it does, then remove it
+// it does, then removes it
 ~~~

 It is often standard \(and more clean\) to toggle a CSS style rather than adding and removing inline CSS.